-The park was later gazetted when the revised

 The park was later gazetted when the revised legislation was eventually proclaimed on 1 October in the following year.

 One interesting aspect of this decision to establish parks in the State's Western Division was the fact that Lewis was familiar with several of the graziers holding large pastoral leases in the area - leases which needed to be allowed to lapse in order to establish parks such as Kinchega.